The Team

 Post-Doctoral Fellow

 I studied Biochemistry at Charles University in Prague, Czech Republic, carrying out my bachelor and master research projects under the mentorship of Dr. Jan Konvalinka.
-In 2019, I received a PhD in Cell Biology from the University of Osnabrueck, Germany where I investigated the biological roles of the sphingomyelin synthase proteins under the guidance of Dr. Joost Holthuis.
-I joined the Burd lab in March 2019 where I am investigating proteins involved in the regulation of protein secretion and membrane lipid homeostasis.
-A deeper understanding of how these proteins function could shed light on their role in cancer cell metastasis migration and on the metabolism of diacylglycerol present in the endomembrane system.
+In 2019, I received a PhD in Cell Biology from the University of Osnabrueck, Germany, where I investigated the pathogenicity mechanism of sphingomyelin synthase 2 mutants under the guidance of Dr. Joost Holthuis.
+I joined the Burd Lab in March 2020.
+In my current project, I investigate physiological roles of lipid transfer proteins.
+A deeper understanding of how these proteins function will explain the mechanisms assuring lipid homeostasis in the endomembrane system of mammalian cells and give us insight how these proteins increase metastasis of cancer cell.
 Besides doing science, I enjoy biking, gardening, and cooking.

 Karine Khachikyan